Dr-Horv/gmail-recruiter-reply/README.md

 It's a simple [Google Apps Script](https://developers.google.com/apps-script) that I run once on a daily cadence

+## Sourcing Firms
+If you want to opt out of processing from companies who scrape GitHub and other places on the web for publicly available information I've started to collect a library of conventient links in [source-firms.md](docs/sourcing-firms.md)

 ## Description
 Current this is the first iteration of this experiment.
 I've setup 2 labels:
 * **RecruitersToMail**